datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2015-01-08-TS07-Culmination-Work-With-NDVI-and-Met-Data-In-R.md

 begin working with both.

 ## Plot NDVI Data from a .csv
-This NDVI data was derived from a raster, however, now it is integers in a `data.frame` therefore we can plot it like any of our other values using `ggplot()`.
+These NDVI data were derived from a raster and are now integers in a `data.frame`, therefore we can plot it like any of our other values using `ggplot()`.
 Here we plot `meanNDVI` by `Date`.

-    # plot NDVI
+    # plot NDVI by date
     ggplot(NDVI.2011, aes(Date, meanNDVI))+
       geom_point(colour = "forestgreen", size = 4) +
       ggtitle("Daily NDVI at Harvard Forest, 2011")+